musoniisaac/CROP-GUARD/README.md

 3. Write appropriate tests to validate your changes.
 4. Submit a pull request, describing the changes you've made and the problem they address.

-## License

-CropGuard is licensed under the [MIT License](LICENSE), allowing users to modify and distribute the application freely.

 ## Contact

-For inquiries or support regarding CropGuard, please contact the development team at cropguard@example.com.
+For inquiries or support regarding CropGuard, please contact the development team at musoniiisaac@gmail.com.